the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 console.log(firstNames);
 // [ 'Robin', 'Esther' ]
 ~~~~~~~

-While `indexOf()` finds the position (index) of "Sarah" in the array, splice separates a part from the array by using a start index as first argument and a count as second argument.
-Read it as: "How many items should be removed?
-1, which is the second argument.
-And which item should be removed?
-Item with index 1, which is the first argument."

 The array which represents a list of items is a complex yet powerful data structure in JavaScript.
 While JavaScript objects pair keys and values of a certain domain into one structure, arrays help us to collect related information in lists.
 There can be arrays of objects and there can be objects that have arrays as properties.